Constructor-io/constructorio-client-javascript/README.md

 This package can be installed via npm: `npm install --save constructorio-client-javascript`.
 Once installed, simply import or require the package into your repository.

-A bundled JavaScript version of the application (located in the /dist directory) can also be included directly on any website.
-Once loaded, the `ConstructorIOClient` object will become available on the parent window object.

 ## 2. Retrieve an API key

 You can find this in your [Constructor.io dashboard](https://constructor.io/dashboard).
 Contact sales if you'd like to sign up, or support if you believe your company already has an account.